THE BOARD OF EDUCATION OF THE

 14.04 Personal Business.

 a.
 An employee shall be allowed 3 days absence for personal business with full pay in each work year.
 An absence for personal business shall be allowed only by the building Principal, provided a written request has been made at least 3 school days in advance of such absence, except in cases of emergency.
-An employee shall not be required to state the reasons for his absence, except for a personal business absence requested during the period of April 30 to June 30 of each work year.
-For the period of April 30 to June 30, a personal business absence shall only be allowed for personal interests not connected with school business which cannot normally be taken care of outside of the regular work day hours.
+An employee shall not be required to state the reasons for his absence, except in cases of emergency.
+An employee shall not be required to state the reasons for his absence.
 Approval for a personal business absence by the building Principal shall not unreasonably be denied.

 b.
 A personal business absence ordinarily is not available for use on days immediately preceding or following a school holiday, vacation period or Teachers Convention, except in an emergency.